 Next Steps

-If you are beginning your first home search in Southwest Miami-Dade, I would recommend starting with a pre-approval from a participating lender familiar with Miami-Dade's down payment assistance programs, followed by a neighborhood tour of Glenvar Heights and Kendall to calibrate your expectations against the data.
-The entry points are real.
-The opportunity is here, and the programs exist to help you reach it.
+If you are beginning your first home search in Southwest Miami-Dade, the move I recommend is starting with a pre-approval from a participating lender familiar with Miami-Dade's down payment assistance programs, then touring Glenvar Heights and Kendall to calibrate your expectations against the data.
+The entry points are real, and the programs exist to help you reach them.

 Sources